 Savings and adding value to certain price points can help persuade someone’s decision making process.

 Here’s an irresistible offer for someone looking to book a flight with Southwest.
 The visitor may have initially wanted a flight vs. a new credit card, but laid out in terms of savings and earnings for future flights, the offer suddenly seems like something the visitor needs.

 Psychology Concept #13: Framing

 Framing effect is the way you present your information and the context you place it in.
-It’s a way to play into our cognitive biases and spin someone’s perception, whether it be in a positive or negative light.
+It’s a way to play into cognitive biases and spin perception, either in a positive or negative light.

 There’s four main types of framing that you can use while creating content for your landing pages.
 I’ve included examples in the context of quitting smoking: